outergroup/vexpr/README.md

-# vexpr
+# Vexpr

-vexpr is a library for writing and transforming tree-like expressions, helping you write fast human-readable code.
+Vexpr (pronounced "vexper") is a library for writing and transforming tree-like expressions, helping you write fast human-readable code.
 These transformations include:

 - **Vectorization:** given a human-written expression, return an equivalent expression that uses parallel, vectorized operations
 - **Partial evaluation:** given an expression and some of its inputs, return a new partially evaluated expression

-vexpr supports numpy, pytorch, and JAX. `vexpr.numpy`, `vexpr.torch`, and `vexpr.jax` are essentially three different libraries with the same core vexpr design but designed for the respective vector library.

-*Example usage:*
+Vexpr essentially contains three different libraries:

+- vexpr.numpy
+- vexpr.torch
+- vexpr.jax

+Each of these have same core Vexpr design, but each aim to feel native to each respective vector library ([numpy](https://numpy.org) / [pytorch](https://pytorch.org) / [JAX](https://github.com/google/jax)).

+## Example usage

+Implement a function by defining a Vexpr expression.

 ```python
 import vexpr.numpy as vp